signalfx/signalfx-agent/README.md

 ### Privileges

-When using the [host observer](./docs/observers/host.md), the Smart Agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`, both of which are necessary to allow the
+When using the [host observer](./docs/observers/host.md), the agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`, both of which are necessary to allow the